-Over the last year, Haelo has co-created a safety dashboard with local partners in Salford that shows the safety of the whole health and care economy for Salford residents.
+As part of the Safer Salford work, Haelo (now amalgamated with Aqua) co-created a safety dashboard with local partners in Salford to show the safety of the whole health and care economy for Salford residents.
 We’ve been guided in our work by the use of the Measurement and Monitoring of Safety framework.
 I’d like to share some lessons I have learned along the way through the development of the Safer Salford Intelligence Dashboard.

 At the first development workshop leaders from the different health and care organisations came together and we asked them to grade their safety maturity.
 This measure has now become one of the measures on the dashboard.
 The discussion that followed highlighted that a safe delivery of care and evidencing a safe delivery is viewed differently across the sectors.
 A controllable hospital environment, a harbour to deliver safe care, is different from a less controllable home environment.
 The systems and processes to create a safe system are therefore also different.
 For the dashboard it meant there was no one size fits all approach.
 We had to include some sector specific measures.

 - What is a dashboard?